STUDYING AT APU

 - I would like to know the current status of my application.

-- You are welcome to inquire about your submitted application status via our contact page.
+The status of your submitted application is available on the application status page in the APU online application system.
 Please note that APU cannot give out final results by email or over the phone.

 - After applying, I moved or changed my mailing address.
 How should I update this information?